 Michigan Technological University

-The latest industry-related awards and certifications earned by Michigan’s technology-focused companies, institutions, groups and individuals.
+The latest staffing, leadership and boardroom news from Michigan’s technology-focused companies, institutions, and organizations.